HassanRezaee/NPC/README.md

-Next, we load some pre-defined custom functions including:
+Next, we load some pre-defined custom functions:

-- make_graph: used to create a graph (igraph object) from given road network shape files
+- make_graph: used to create a graph (igraph object) from given road network shape files,
 - lines_midpoints: used to split all the lines of the road network shape files.
 We assume the crash data represent the links (and no intersection); however, the crash data are given usually by their point-reference locations.
 The lines midpoints are then used to relocate the crash data onto the nearest line midpoint on the road network.
-- compute_D: used to compute the path distance and the corresponding weights between sets of points corresponding to the data and knot locations
+- compute_D: used to compute the path distance and the corresponding weights between sets of points corresponding to the data and knot locations,
-- compute_K: used to compute kernel function values between sets of points based on their distances computed from compute_D
+- compute_K: used to compute kernel function values between sets of points based on their distances computed from compute_D.